openstack/osprofiler/README.rst

   * It's already integrated in OpenStack, so it's quite simple to send notifications to it from all projects.

-  * There is a OpenStack API in Ceilometer that allows us to retrieve all messages related to one trace.
+  * There is an OpenStack API in Ceilometer that allows us to retrieve all messages related to one trace.
 Take a look at *osprofiler.parsers.ceilometer:get_notifications*